Non-invasive prenatal testing by cell-free DNA: the latest in prenatal screening

 - Screening test: While NIPT/cfDNA screening is an excellent test, it cannot tell for sure whether or not your baby has any of the chromosome conditions mentioned above.
-It is a screening test that provides a risk assessment (high risk or low risk).
-If the result comes back as high risk for one of the conditions, a diagnostic test such as amniocentesis or chorionic villus sampling (CVS) is recommended before any final decision is acted upon.
+It is a screening test that provides a chance assessment (high chance or low chance).
+If the result comes back as high chance for one of the conditions, a diagnostic test such as amniocentesis or chorionic villus sampling (CVS) is recommended before any final decision is acted upon.

 - NIPT/cfDNA screening does not screen for all possible conditions: A negative NIPT/cfDNA screening result does not guarantee a healthy baby.
 A late first trimester ultrasound at 11 to 14 weeks may be offered, where available.
 An ultrasound at 18-20 weeks gestation is recommended for all pregnancies, regardless of screening results.

-- Possibility of re-draw or no results: About 1-8% (1 to 8 in 100) or less of women will need to have their blood drawn a second time because the test fails.
+- Possibility of re-draw or no results: About 1-8% (1 to 8 in 100) or less of pregnant person’s will need to have their blood drawn a second time because the test fails.
 About half the time a result will be available after this second try.
 There are various reasons why a test may fail including technical issues with the sample, or not enough cfDNA from the pregnancy (low fetal fraction).
-Factors that may result in a low fetal fraction are: too early in the pregnancy, chromosome disorder, maternal obesity.
+Factors that may result in a low fetal fraction are: too early in the pregnancy, chromosome disorder, pregnant person obesity.

 - Incidental findings: NIPT/cfDNA screening also screens for differences in other chromosomes, like the sex chromosomes.
-Additionally, because this test is also looking at the mother’s cfDNA, occasionally a genetic difference in the mother may be identified.
+Additionally, because this test is also looking at the pregnant person’s cfDNA, occasionally a genetic difference in the pregnant person may be identified.

 Who should have NIPT/cfDNA screening?

-NIPT/cfDNA screening is available to all pregnant women.
+NIPT/cfDNA screening is available to all pregnant person’s.
 NIPT/cfDNA screening can be used as a second screen (i.e. after receiving a positive First Trimester Screening result or if specific ultrasound differences have been found) or as a first screening test (e.g. before any other screening).
-Ontario Health Insurance Plan (OHIP) will pay for NIPT/cfDNA screening for women in Ontario who meet certain criteria.
+Ontario Health Insurance Plan (OHIP) will pay for NIPT/cfDNA screening for pregnant person’s in Ontario who meet certain criteria.

-OHIP will fund NIPT/cfDNA screening for women who:
+OHIP will fund NIPT/cfDNA screening for pregnant person’s who:

 – Have a positive prenatal screening result such as First Trimester Screening or other conventional screening methods described in Table 1